alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 competition for resources, in particular water, can lead to the formation of PVP.
 Arid and semi-arid ecosystems may be under threat due to changing precipitation dynamics driven by macroscopic changes in climate.
-These regions disiplay some noteable examples of PVP, for example the "tiger bush" patterns found in West Africa.
+These regions display some noteable examples of PVP, for example the "tiger bush" patterns found in West Africa.

-The mophology of the periodic pattern has been suggested to be linked to the resilience of the ecosystem [@Mander:2017; @Trichon:2018].
+The morphology of the periodic pattern has been suggested to be linked to the resilience of the ecosystem [@Mander:2017; @Trichon:2018].
 Using remote sensing techniques,  vegetation patterns in these regions can be studied, and an analysis of the resilience of the ecosystem can